 According to the report, in 2005, Canada’s side released a combined mass of 131,000 tonnes of pollution into the air; with the US contributing an additional 1,900 tonnes in the same year.

-Obviously, that amount of pollution (dioxins, Mercury, Toluene, Benzene, etc.) is going to have an effect on any number of people–toxins don’t discriminate, after all.
+Obviously, that amount of pollution (dioxins, Mercury, Toluene, Benzene, etc.) is going to have an effect on any number of people; toxins don’t discriminate.

-We’re starting to see that effect on the Aamjiwnaang Nation, who’s lived in the toxic shadow of Chemical Valley since the 60’s.
+We’re starting to see the effect on the Aamjiwnaang Nation, who lives in the toxic shadow of Chemical Valley.
 The Aamjiwnaang reserve is currently home to about 850 people, with some 1100 members living off reserve in surrounding communities.

 In 2006, the Aamjiwnaang Environment Committee interviewed band members about pollution in the area.
 Members of the reserve identified releases of chemicals and incidents such as spills as their primary concerns.
 In addition, these chemicals and related incidents have significantly impacted their cultural life, their ability to hunt, fish, gather medicine and practice ceremony.
 Children can’t even swim in nearby Talfourd Creek anymore.
 About four years ago, they started getting sores on their legs from entering the water.